marclou/stripe-sub/README.md

 Hey, it's Marc from [ShipFast](https://shipfa.st) 👋

-Follow the setups below to get started with this Next.js template.
+Follow the steps below to get started with the boilerplate.
+After the quick tutorial, you'll have a supercharged app with:

+- payment processing
+- authentication
+- emails
+- SEO optimization
+- database schemas
+- components, animations & themes
+- and more!

-If there's anyting, reach out to me on [Twitter](https://twitter.com/marc_louvion).
+If there's anything, reach out to me on [Twitter](https://twitter.com/marc_louvion).

 ## Get Started